Last Updated on May 17, 2023 by admin

 8. Eat at One of the Many Incredible Restaurants

-We wrote a full post on the best restaurants near Zion National Park here.
+We wrote a full post on the best restaurants near Zion National Park.
+Be sure to check out that post to see where we liked eating the best!
 There’s a variety of restaurants ranging from Southwestern fare to a nice steakhouse.
 We really enjoyed dining at the Whiptail Grill and having the Famous Goat Cheese Chile Relleno.
 It was seriously one of our favorite meals of our entire trip.

 We also really liked Zion Pizza and Noodle Company.
 Their pizzas came with lots of toppings and they have great beer options.
 For brunch, try Meme’s Cafe.
 Their crepes were incredible.